CFSAN-Biostatistics/CSP2/README.md

    4) Provide a report with alignment overlap statistics and SNP distances for each query/reference combination.

 #### 2) "SNP Pipeline Mode" (--runmode snp)
-Generate the pairwise SNP distances for a cluster of isolates using either user-provided references or reference isolates automatically identified by RefChooser.
+Generate the pairwise SNP distances and alignments for a cluster of isolates using either user-provided references or reference isolates automatically identified by RefChooser.

 **Note:** Testing is underway to determine how the underlying cluster diversity impacts distances estimates.
 Current comparisons are based on SNP clusters with densities in the 0 ~ 100 SNP range.